4 years cut from man’s sentence in worker’s death at secret bunker

-“The court thinks a reduction of the sentence is warranted given a reversal of the lead count,” Montgomery County Circuit Court Judge Margaret Schweitzer said from the bench Tuesday in a hearing for the 30-year-old Bethesda man.
+“The court thinks that a reduction in the sentence is warranted given a reversal of the lead count,” Montgomery County Circuit Court Judge Margaret Schweitzer said from the bench Tuesday in a hearing for the 30-year-old Bethesda man.
 “I don’t know how I could otherwise conclude.”

-Beckwitt’s case, labeled as “bizarre” by the Maryland Court of Appeals, stemmed from what began at least 10 years ago as paranoia about advancements in the North Korean nuclear missile program.
+Beckwitt’s case, labeled as “bizarre” by the Maryland Court of Appeals, stemmed from what began at least eight years ago as paranoia about advancements in the North Korean nuclear missile program.

-Beckwitt started the bomb shelter himself by blasting a hole in his basement floor.
+Beckwitt, a gifted computer programmer described in court hearings as brilliant, started the bomb shelter himself by smashing a hole in his basement floor.
 He kept the project a secret, even as he started hiring workers occasionally, because he feared that common knowledge of the shelter would cause it to be overrun in the event of nuclear war, according to trial testimony.
 For years, a warren of tunnels stocked with food quietly spread under his home along a tranquil, leafy street outside the nation’s capital and near the National Institutes of Health.

 The construction project — carried out by people with little to no excavation experience — turned deadly and public on Sept.
 10, 2017.
 His most recent employee — Askia Khafra, 21 — was in the tunnels when a fire broke out in the basement above him, according to trial evidence.
 Khafra scrambled up to the basement to escape, but he couldn’t make it through debilitating smoke and hoarded clutter in the basement.
 He was burned beyond recognition just steps from making it out.